erikmannerfelt/juvfonne_gpr/README.md

-# Code for processing and visualizing GPR and ice patch thickness forecasting for the Juvfonne ice cap, Norway
+# Code for GPR and ice patch thickness forecasting for the Juvfonne ice cap, Norway

 ## Installation